- Final Fantasy XVI Curiosities Guide - July 23, 2023

-So, in this guide, we’ll give you a complete Final Fantasy classic game overview, so you can join us on a trip down memory lane to discover some development background and the beginnings of the Final Fantasy legacy.
+So, in this guide, we’ll give you a complete Final Fantasy classic game overview, so you can join us on a trip down memory lane to discover some development background and the beginnings of the legacy.
 (And a lot of parentheses.)

-How Final Fantasy Came to be
+How Came to be

-Final Fantasy Inspirations
+Inspirations

-For the battle system, Hiroyuki Ito and Akitoshi Kawazu wanted something easy to understand, practical, but distinguishable from the first-person RPGs at the time.
+For the system, Hiroyuki Ito and Akitoshi Kawazu wanted something easy to understand, practical, but distinguishable from the first-person RPGs at the time.
 As a reference, he used an American football schematic.
 Two teams, side by side, face each other and plan their tactics to confront the opponent.
 It’s easy to picture the inspiration after knowing this, right?

-Final Fantasy Settings
+Settings

-Final Fantasy is set in a high fantasy world, and its territory spans three major continents.
+is set in a high fantasy world, and its territory spans three major continents.
 Long ago, four elemental Orbs (not yet crystals) controlled the elements they symbolized: fire, water, wind, and earth.
 The Lufenia, descendants of the Sky People who lived… in the sky, used the power of the wind orb to create airships and the Floating Castle.
 But when the wind orb began to darken, they saw their civilization crumble.

 The wind fiend Tiamat attacked them and took possession of the Floating Castle.
-But Cid (who became a staple in every Final Fantasy mainline) hid one of the airships.
+But Cid (who became a staple in every mainline) hid one of the airships.
 (This information is unknown until later re-releases).

 Two hundred years later, the seas raged in tempestuous violence.
 The water fiend Kraken emerged, flooding a civilization and using its former territory as their shrine.
 The water orb turned black soon after.